 As with most other drugs, dosage recommendations can vary according to several factors, such as the method of consumption and treatment goals.

-In general, it’s never a good idea to take a formulaic approach to kratom dosage recommendations.
+Generally, it’s never a good idea to take a formulaic approach to kratom dosage recommendations.

 General kratom dosage recommendations include:

 - Medium dose (5-10 g)